A white casserole dish containing Panettone Bread Pudding.

 To Make the Custard

-- In a large bowl, whisk together 10 eggs and ⅓ cup sugar.
+• In a large bowl, whisk together 10 large eggs and ⅓ cup sugar.
 Tip: Make sure to beat the eggs well and let the sugar dissolve at this point; it gets harder to mix when more liquid is added.

 To Prepare the Bread Pudding

-- Grease a 9 x 13 casserole dish with butter and place cubed bread in the casserole.
+• For one 9 x 13-casserole dish, grease it with ½ Tbsp unsalted butter and place the cubed bread in the casserole.

-- Pour the mixture evenly over the Panettone.
+• Pour the custard mixture evenly over the panettone.
 If the top of the bread pudding is not covered with the custard, you can gently press down or flip some piece to coat with the custard.
-Cover it with plastic and refrigerator for 4-6 hours or overnight (preferably).
+Cover it with plastic and refrigerator for 4–6 hours or overnight (preferably).

 To Bake the Bread Pudding

-- Sprinkle with powdered sugar and serve warm.
+• Sprinkle with confectioners’ sugar and serve warm with fresh whipped cream (optional).
 Enjoy!

 To Store